armyofevilrobots/vagrant-coreos-demo/README.md

-# CoreOS Vagrant
+# CoreOS Vagrant Demo

-This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.
+This repo is forked from https://github.com/coreos/coreos-vagrant/ who did all the heavy lifting.

-After setup is complete you will have a single CoreOS virtual machine running on your local machine.
+This demo allows us to build a 5 node cluster which will contain a series of docker images that run in a load-balanced HA cluster to serve up a cool distributed webgl demo app.

 ## Streamlined setup